-The recreation center is the place to be for healthy, active lifestyles.
+The Keiper Recreation Center is the place to be for healthy, active lifestyles.
 Offering a variety of intramural events and fitness classes, the Recreation and Intramural Sports office has something for everyone.

 The Department of Recreation and Intramural Sports strives to meet the needs of each student, faculty and staff member and to create the most diverse, inclusive program as possible on the collegiate level.
 Our Mission is to strengthen the educational mission of the College through enhancement of students' physical fitness and wellness, knowledge, personal skills and enjoyment.
 The mission is accomplished through a variety of activities provided to contribute to individual physical fitness and wellness and access to quality facilities, equipment and programs as well as opportunities for cooperation and competitive play actively in the game form, a medium through which students can learn and practice leadership, management, program planning and interpersonal skills.

-The Residential Life staff includes paraprofessional Resident Advisors (RAs) who are undergraduate students selected on the basis of leadership skills.
+The other live-in members of the Residential Life staff are Resident Assistants.
+RAs are undergraduate students selected on the basis of their leadership skills.
 RAs live among students and provide information, refer students to campus and local resources, help enforce College and community standards, use helping skills for students in need, and facilitate educational and social programs.
 Most importantly, RAs assist in the development and maintenance of strong, positive residence hall communities.
 RAs work with residents to enhance the out-of-classroom experience for all members of the community.

 Safety & Security

-The Department of Safety and Security staff consists of a full-time director, twelve safety and security officers, and several part-time student security aides.
+The Department of Safety and Security staff consists of a full-time director, 12 safety and security officers, and several part-time student security aides.

-The Office of Student Programs and Leadership Development strives to support the academic mission of Lycoming College by providing a variety of social, cultural, recreational, and educational programs for the campus community.
-While this office's primary function is to advise and provide resources for the College's recognized student organizations, the staff also works to prepare a variety of annual events including the campus carnival, homecoming, family weekend, Thanksgiving dinner, siblings weekend, concerts, etc. The office provides direct support to the Campus Activities Board, all fraternities and sororities, class officers, and is available to assist all student organizations in all aspects of their functioning.
-Student Programs also oversees the operations of the Wertz Student Center.
-Currently, the office maintains a leadership development library and sponsors training for Freshman students (the LEAP program), the leaders of all registered organizations, and all students interested in developing their leadership skills.
-Student Programs is open and staffed from 8:00 a.m. to 10:00 p.m.
-Monday-Thursday and Friday 8:00a.m.-4:30p.m.
+The Office of Fraternity and Sorority Life and Involvement strives to support the academic mission of Lycoming College by providing a variety of social, cultural, recreational and educational programs for the campus community.
+While this office's primary function is to advise and provide resources for the College's recognized student organizations, the staff also works to prepare a variety of annual events including the campus carnival, homecoming, family weekend, Thanksgiving dinner, concerts, etc. The office provides direct support to the Campus Activities Board, all fraternities and sororities, class officers, and is available to assist all student organizations in all aspects of their functioning.
+Fraternity and Sorority Life and Involvement also oversees the operations of the Wertz Student Center.
+Currently, the office maintains a leadership development library for leaders of registered organizations and all students interested in developing their leadership skills.
+Fraternity and Sorority Life and Involvement is open and staffed from 8 a.m. to 10 p.m.
+Monday-Thursday and Friday 8 a.m.-4:30p.m.